 I already made a post in April 2014 where Microsoft announced the first preview of the Windows Management Framework 5.0.
-At this time the Windows Management Framework V5 Preview came with a module called OneGet, which allowed you to install and manage packages.
-In the latest versions the name from OneGet changed to PackageManagement.
-With Windows 10 you can now make use of this module.
-This helps you to install software and features really easy.
+At this time, the Windows Management Framework V5 Preview came with a module called OneGet, which allowed you to install and manage packages.
+In the latest versions, the name from OneGet changed to PackageManagement.
+With Windows 10, you can now make use of this module.
+This helps you to install software and features.
 This can also be used to install Sysinternals using PowerShell.

 - Read the official guide to the Sysinternals tools, Troubleshooting with the Windows Sysinternals Tools

 - Watch Mark’s top-rated Case-of-the-Unexplained troubleshooting presentations and other webcasts